open-rmf/rmf_gym/docs/rmf_structure/00-understanding_the_base_world.md

 ## Explaining the Base World
 There are important components that make up any RMF world.
 Do follow all the links to get a good understanding.

+Note that the two repos have different launch structures for their different purposes: the fundamental components are the same.

 A World is put together by launching a variety of processes, each doing an important task, as described below.

 For using the Base world ( and others ) with real hardware, see [TODO].